Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/benchmark.rst

 - NUM_BANKS             - number of memory banks used by the design
 - NUM_AIE               - number of AIE tiles used by the design
 - DATA_MEMORY           - total data memory in Bytes used by the design
-- PROGRAM_MEMORY        - total program memory in Bytes used by the design
+- PROGRAM_MEMORY        - program memory in Bytes used by each kernel

+In addition, for multi-kernel designs, each kernel may take different amount of time to execute, as a result figures reported for each kernels `cycleCountAvg`, `throughputAvg` may vary slightly. \n
+To give a good comparison figure, the highest value of `cycleCountAvg` reported by each kernel in a multi-kernel configuration  will be presented as `cycleCountAvg` in the benchmark tables. \n
-In addition, QoR metrics are harvested for each kernel the design consists of.
-For example a FIR configured to be implemented on two tiles (CASC_LEN=2) will have two sets of figures displayed in the table below (space deliminated).
+Similarly, the lowest value of `throughputAvg`reported by each kernel will be presented as `throughputAvg`. \n Furthermore, PROGRAM_MEMORY metrics are harvested for each kernel the design consists of. \n For example a FIR configured to be implemented on two tiles (CASC_LEN=2) will have two sets of figures displayed in the table below (space deliminated).

 Filters
 ~~~~~~~